Last updated on March 30th, 2023

 - I serve it in half an avocado over greens because that’s how I like it!
 Don’t get hung up on that, though!
 If you’re thinking that you’re never making this because you don’t like avocados… reframe that thinking!
 The tuna salad is good enough on its own that you could eat it with a spoon!
-You don’t even need the avocado!
-Or serve it straight on the lettuce for an actual salad!
+You don’t even need an avocado!
+Or serve it straight on the lettuce leaves for actual green salads!

-- You could also just serve this as a dip with some pita wedges or crackers!
+- You could also just serve this as a dip with some homemade pita chips or crackers!
 Or even better, toast some thin slices of a French baguette and brush them with olive oil then just pile the tuna salad on top!
 Perfection!

 - Like I mentioned up above, feel free to add cannellini beans if you want as well.
 I would probably add about 1 cup of drained beans to this recipe.

 - You could really use any type of tomato you wanted for this recipe or leave them out completely if you’re strict low carb.
 I do love the fresh little pop of flavor they add, though!

 - And finally, feel free to replace the dried herbs with fresh basil and chives if you have them.
 I’m terrible at using fresh herbs up before they go bad, but I definitely agree they taste better so go for it!
 I would use about 1 tablespoon of fresh herbs in place of the dried.

 - 2 12 ounce cans Solid White Albacore Tuna in water drained